 Of the holdings of the Museum’s permanent collection, almost 50% consists of Asian objects spanning many cultures, historical periods and media.
 The ongoing gallery rotations from the permanent collection, coupled with periodic special exhibitions, offer a rich, stimulating and diverse visual experience for members, visitors and guests.

 Paintings from the esteemed Edwin Binney 3rd Collection are featured in Gallery 10.
 The South Asian, Southeast Asian, and Persian Art galleries have been updated by Curator Marika Sardar in a major reinstallation.
 Visit soon!

 The Museum's magic is brought forth by the brilliance of curators and staff through exhibitions, research, conservation and protecting the Museum's art works.
 For up-to-date details on making the newest exhibition, click here.

 Behind the Museum: Basement Entrance Closed

-the San Diego Zoo has embarked on a project to enhance Old Globe Way and build a parking lot for Zoo staff in the canyon behind our Museum.
-This project commenced mid-July 2014 and is scheduled to be finished by March 2015.The result will be a beautified, resurfaced and well-lit pedestrian pathway which will include improved drop-off for visitors and a valet drop-off for evening events in the park.
+This picture was taken from the Museum on February 26th.
+The San Diego Zoo is enhancing Old Globe Way and build a parking lot for Zoo staff in the canyon behind our Museum.
+This project commenced mid-July 2014 and was scheduled to be finished by March 2015.The result will be a beautified, resurfaced and well-lit pedestrian pathway which will include improved drop-off for visitors and a valet drop-off for evening events in the park.